Pavin Smith hits grand slam and drives in 6 runs as Diamondbacks rout Cardinals 14-1

 Arizona outfielder Randal Grichuk recorded his 1,000th career hit on a single in the fifth.

-Contreras left the game in the fifth inning after he slowed trying to run out an infielder grounder.
+Contreras left the game in the fifth inning with a sore hand.
+He is listed as day-to-day.

 TRAINER’S ROOM: